natelandau/obsidian-vintage-theme/README.md

 - Dark and light mode support
 - Support for editing preview mode
-- Only the editing and preview window are changed.
-Application chrome is untouched by these styles.
 - Preview mode uses serif typography
 - Live preview edit mode uses monospace font and active line highlighting
 - Tweaks for Dataview plugin styles